MichelleGri/memory-royale/README.md

 * Layout of the game was designed with careful consideration to symmetry and spacing between all elements.
 The game follows symmetrical values of between 1 to 4 columns, depending on the device it is being viewed on.

-* The max-width for the entire site is set to 800 pixels.
+* The max-width for the entire game is set to 800 pixels.
 This is to ensure the it displays well on larger screen sizes.

 * Media queries have been applied at different screen-width break-points to ensure responsiveness.
 DevTools has been used to determine the break-points, which are set at points where the layout begins to distort.
 Game cards columns decrease from 4 to 1 as screen sizes decrease, and the number of rows increases.